harmonyland/harmonyland.github.io/src/guide/Setup.md

 export * from 'https://deno.land/x/harmony@v0.9.1'
 ```

-and you can just import Harmony lib exports from local deps.ts!
+and you can just import Harmony lib exports from local `deps.ts`!
 It's a good way to maintain the third party modules you're using.

 ## Project Structure